 Just be careful when eating Künefe.
 Because it is made with cheese, it can fill you up pretty quickly.
 The saying “there’s always room for dessert does not apply to Künefe”!

-Baklava is undoubtedly the most signature dessert of Turkey.
-Originating from the Ottoman Empire, these bite-size sweets now fill the streets of Istanbul and suitcases of travelers looking for a Turkish souvenir.
+Baklava is undoubtedly the signature dessert of Turkey.
+Originating from the Ottoman Empire, these bite-size sweets now fill the streets of Istanbul and suitcases of travelers looking for a Turkish souvenirs.
 However, no one knows the exact history of how it came about.

 Baklava is a layered filo pastry dessert that is stuffed with nuts and sweetened with honey or syrup.
 The most traditional type of Baklava (and one you mustn’t miss when you are in Istanbul) is the one with pistachio, a type of nut widely grown in Turkey.
 However, don’t hesitate to try the other flavors because they are all super delicious!